MicrosoftDocs/dynamics-365-supply-chain-insights/articles/ingest-data.md

 ## Sources

 To enter the data for any entity, import a local comma-separated values (.csv) file or Excel (.xlsx) file from your computer, or connect Supply Chain Insights to your own data storage or cloud storage service.
-In both cases, make sure that your data contains the required attributes of a given entity.
-For example, if you upload a local file, column headers must be named.
-For cloud storage, additional information will be required to authenticate Supply Chain Insight's access to the data, depending on the cloud storage service that you select.
+Additional information may be required to authenticate Supply Chain Insight's access to the data for certain cloud storage services.
+If the data for a single entity is stored in two separate data sources, choose one source to begin with and the second one can be added later on in the ingestion process.
+We also recommend that your data contains the required attributes of a given entity.
+This will make sure you're getting the most value out of SCI, although not having all the required attributes will not block you from ingesting data.
+For example, if you upload a local file, the column headers should be named based off of the attributes of the entity your uploading.
+This will make it easier to map your data to Supply Chain Insights' entities.

 ![Data import page showing a list of data sources that can be connected to Supply Chain Insights.](media/connector-options.png)